huggingface/blog/switch_transformers.md

 Mixture of Experts (MoE) based models make their way to the Hugging Face ecosystem

 If you are following the recent advances in NLP, you have probably heard about the sparse architecture called Mixture of Experts (MoE) models.
 Research on MoEs has been around for a few years, but the advance of huge clusters allowed the democratization of the architecture.
-In

 In terms of software adoption, we have seen several MoE implementations, for example, in MetaAI’s `fairseq` library and Microsoft’s `DeepSpeed` library.